 I was quite impressed with the graphics and how well they run on my particular Windows Vista PC which is an Intel Core Duo E6850 3GHz, 4GB RAM with an ATI Radeon 4850HD graphics card running at a very high resolution of 1920×1200 – this game looks really good and has some great water, smoke and fire effects.

-Speaking of fire…the weapons in this game are for the most part, the usual ones that are on offer in the WW2 Call of Duty games, after all there’s only so many historical weapons that were used, however one addition to the line-up in this game is the Flame Thrower — very useful for burning out the Japanese soldiers that hide in the tall grass of the Pacific Islands.
+Speaking of fire…the weapons in this game are for the most part, the usual ones that are on offer in the WW2 Call of Duty games, after all, there are only so many historical weapons that were used, however one addition to the line-up in this game is the Flame Thrower — very useful for burning out the Japanese soldiers that hide in the tall grass of the Pacific Islands.

 There are some great moments and set-pieces in this game as well as the more ongoing feeling of gameplay in which your commanding officers are voiced by none other than Kiefer Sutherland (American) and Gary Oldman (Russian) – having these guys there in the game with you really seemed to add some more depth for me and made you feel you were almost playing through a movie at times.